 How Do Signal Maintainers Get Injured on the Railway?

 As a result of their job duties, signal maintainers may suffer injuries when they experience electrical accidents and burns, train crashes, falls, and malfunctioning equipment.
 Track welding operations may expose these workers to occupational lung disease due to the toxic substances inhaled during welding.
 These injuries to signal maintainers are significant and can trigger liability for railroads under FELA.

 FELA Claims for Signal Maintainers

-Unlike workers’ compensation benefits, there is no cap on FELA benefits for injured or ill railroad workers.
+Unlike workers’ compensation benefits, there is no cap on FELA benefits for injured or ill railroad workers, including signal maintainers.
 FELA benefits also are more expansive than workers’ compensation benefits.
 Instead of providing only partial wage replacement and medical expenses, FELA benefits offer compensation for pain and suffering and other items, as well.

 Seeking Compensation For Damages

 Damages under FELA can be extensive once injury victims qualify for benefits.
 Injured or ill workers who have suffered a permanent disability due to their job conditions can collect benefits or damages for the remainder of their lives.
 For instance, FELA can provide benefits for medical expenses reasonably related to the original illness or injury.

 Other potential damages that may be available for injured signalmen under FELA can include:

 - Current and future loss of wages and benefits